joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 ## Using `io.Reader`

-Let’s see if we can make this a bit more generic by using `io.Reader` instead of `string`.
-We’ve seen `io.Reader` used with things like `os.File` and figure that we can make that work somehow.
+Let's see if we can make this a bit more generic by using `io.Reader` instead of `string`.
+We've seen `io.Reader` used with things like `os.File` and figure that we can make that work somehow.
 But how do we return the processed data to the caller?
-Let’s just return another `io.Reader`.
+Let's just return another `io.Reader`.

 ```go
 func process(r io.Reader) (io.Reader, error) {